Design and Site Considerations

 - Foliage of single head grass trees typically occupies a space of 1m to 1.5m diameter.

-- Mulch garden beds to reduce moisture evaporation however leave a gap of 100mm free of mulch around the base of the grass tree.
+- Mulch garden beds to reduce moisture evaporation, however it is very important to leave a gap of 150mm free of mulch around the base of the grass tree.
+Avoid Pine bark mulch.

 - Remove leaves from grass tree foliage which have fallen from other trees.